antonrmolina/devnote-template/README.md

 ## Getting started

-This template is intended to be accessed from Nucleus [Hub](TODO).
+This template is intended to be accessed from Nucleus [Hub](https://bnext.bio/hub).
 It contains an example DevNote that features some useful syntax it also contains a sparse template that can be used straight away.

 ## How to use this template

+This template contains a few markdown `.md` template files to help you get started writing a DevNote:

+- `main.md` is a "meta" DevNote: a DevNote that describes how to write a DevNote.
+- `template-blank.md` is a (nearly) blank DevNote that let's the more experienced developer get started on a new project quickly.
+- `template-example.md` is an actual that can be [viewed](https://devnotes.bnext.bio/articles/cytosol-module-mthfs) on Developer Notes and provides an example of a complete contribution.

+The typical workflow for creating a DevNote that includes experimental data will involve populating the `./experiments/` directory with experimental directories.
+An experiment is typically at the scale of a single well plate or less.
+An example experimental directory is included in this template project:

+- `./experiments/experiment-01/` is the experimental directory supporting the contribution described in `template-example.md`.

 ## Website